ydirson/gl-streaming/INTERNALS.md

 On client side, we try to keep the code minimal, just piping data to the server.
 However, not all API calls are simple enough for this to be possible.
 Some exceptions are:

+### `eglGetError`, `glGetError` and GLS-level errors

+Sometimes we can report at GLS client level an error before even sending a command to the server.
+This is currently implemented for EGL through the `client_egl_error` variable.
+It can be set by any `egl*` function, and gets reset by `send_packet` to avoid hiding later errors.

 ### `glVertexAttribPointer` client-array case